starnowski/posmulten/README.md

 Posmulten library is an open-source project for the generation of SQL DDL statements that make it easy for implementation of Shared Schema Multi-tenancy strategy via the [Row Security Policies](https://www.postgresql.org/docs/9.6/ddl-rowsecurity.html) in the Postgres database.

+# TODO Concept What is shared schema strategy
+# TODO How Posmulten is doing this?
+# TODO  - RLS policy
+# TODO  - Constraints
+# TODO  - Connection settings